- Public Works (Sewer, Streets, Traffic)

 Spring Road Construction

-Spring time is the time of year that the public must be reintroduced to all those orange shirts on the side of the streets.
+Spring time is the time of year that the public must be reintroduced to all those orange signs on the streets.
 As we do our job we ask that you slow down in work zones.
 We really are trying to make your travel more safe and pleasurable.

 Though delays seem like they happen at the most inopportune times, we really don't try and plan them that way.
 Whenever possible we will schedule work outside of rush hour travel times.
 We know when the shop workers have to be to work and the Mall is open.
 Try to remember we are there because we have to be, and the work being done will benefit us all.